SUSTAINABILITY

 • avoid causing, or contributing to adverse human rights impacts;

-• make a positive contribution to the advancement of human rights of all people, including vulnerable groups.
-If we cause or contribute to an adverse impact on human rights, we provide for, or cooperate in, processes to enable appropriate remedy.
+• prevent or mitigate adverse human rights impacts linked to our operations, products, or services through our business relationships.
+In the event that we cause or contribute to an adverse impact on human rights, we provide for, or cooperate in, processes to enable an appropriate remedy.

 Our approach